Long Beach Unified School District jobs - 293 jobs

 Long Beach Unified School District job in Lakewood, CA

-* Maintain control and discipline of students participating in playground and recreational activities; communicate playground rules and expectations to students; settle playground disputes.
+* Maintain control and discipline of students participating in playground, physical education, meal periods and recreational activities; communicate rules and expectations to students; settle disputes; prepare written disciplinary referrals as appropriate.
 E

-* Monitor and circulate throughout assigned areas; promote safety and acceptable attitudes related to good citizenship, integrity, fair play, sportsmanship and respect for property and the rights of others.
+* Monitor and circulate throughout assigned school areas including playgrounds, sports fields and bus lines; promote safety and acceptable attitudes related to good citizenship, integrity, fair play, sportsmanship and respect for property and rights of others.
 E

-* Conduct periodic inventory and safety checks of playground supplies; perform visual inspections of playgrounds and surrounding areas for potential hazards; report safety concerns and injuries to supervisor; complete required accident reports.
+* Conduct periodic inventory and safety checks of playground supplies; perform visual inspections of playgrounds and surrounding areas for potential hazards; report safety concerns to supervisor.
 E

 * Perform incidental housekeeping tasks such as arranging objects, putting items away, wiping down tables, chairs, work and play areas, toys and equipment, creating bulletin boards and displays, and arranging furniture.
 E

-* Administer first aid or necessary physical assistance to ill or distressed students; may assist students with toileting and diapering as necessary; notify supervisor of injuries and complete required forms.
+* Administer first aid or necessary physical assistance to ill or distressed students; report playground injuries to supervisor; complete required accident reports.
 E

 * Attend and participate in meetings, workshops, in-services and training programs.
 E